medusa-project/metaslurper/README.md

 `ecs-run-task.sh <environment> <source service key> <sink service key>`

-But they can also be invoked via the AWS web UI or API.
+But they can also be invoked via the ECS API or web UI.